Data-driven state-space and Koopman operator models of coherent state dynamics on invariant manifolds: Introduction

 Our aim in the present work is to apply data-driven modeling methods for time evolution of exact coherent states on the invariant manifolds where they lie.
 Consider first full-state data $\textbf{x}$ that live in an ambient space $\mathbb{R}^N$, where $d\textbf{x}/dt=\textbf{f}(\textbf{x})$ governs the evolution of this state over time.
 When $\textbf{x}$ is mapped into the coordinates of an invariant manifold, denoted $\textbf{h} \in \mathbb{R}^{d_\mathcal{M}}$, a corresponding evolution equation in these coordinates can be formulated: $d\textbf{h}/dt=\textbf{g}(\textbf{h})$.
 To learn this equation of evolution either a state space or function space approach can be applied; we introduce these here and provide further details in Section \ref{sec:framework}.
 The learning goal of the state-space modeling focuses on finding an accurate representation of $\textbf{g}$.
 A popular method for low-dimensional systems when data $d{\bf h}/dt$ is available is the `Sparse Identification of Nonlinear Dynamics (SINDy)' \citep{sindy}.
 SINDy uses sparse regression on a dictionary of terms representing the vector field, and has been widely applied to systems where these have simple structure.
 A more general framework, known as `neural ODEs' (NODE) \citep{chen2019neural}, represents the vector field $\bf g$ as a neural network and does not require data on time derivatives.
 It has been applied to complex chaotic systems \cite{alec_chaos,linot_couette} and will be used here.
 Function space modeling is based on the Koopman operator, a linear infinite-dimensional operator that evolves observables of the state space forward in time \citep{koopman1931,Lasota}.
 To approximate the Koopman operator, a leading method is the Dynamic Mode Decomposition (DMD) which considers the state as the only observable, making it essentially a linear state space model \citep{schmid_2010,Rowley}.
 Other methods have been proposed to lift the state into a higher-dimensional feature space, such as the Extended DMD (EDMD) that uses a dictionary of observables where the dictionary is chosen to be Hermite or Legendre polynomial functions of the state \citep{eDMD}.
 However, without knowledge of the underlying dynamics, it is difficult to choose a good set of dictionary elements, and data-driven approaches have emerged for learning Koopman embeddings \citep{lusch2018deep, Kaiser_2021}.
 One of these approaches is EDMD with dictionary learning (EDMD-DL), in which neural networks are trained as dictionaries to map the state to a set of observables, which are evolved forward with a linear operator \citep{Qianxiao,edmd_dl_ad}.
+In this work we are applying the Koopman operator theory to the inertial manifold theory. \citet{Nakao} and \citet{mezic2020koopman} showed that inertial manifolds correspond to joint zero level sets of Koopman eigenfunctions.
+We also note that the Koopman theory has been applied to systems with continuous spectrum, see \citet{Arbabi,resdmd}.

 In this work, we address data-driven modeling from a dynamical system perspective.
 We show that both state-space and function-space approaches are highly effective when coupled with dimension reduction for exact coherent states of the NSE for Kolmogorov flow and pipe flow.
 The rest of this article is organised as follows: Section 2 presents the framework of our methodology.
 Section 3 provides a discussion of the results, and concluding remarks are summarised in Section 4.